sdroege/gstreamer-rs/gstreamer-gl/egl/README.md

       mingw-w64-x86_64-gst-rtsp-server
 ```

-Please, make sure the version of these libraries is >= 1.14.
+Make sure the version of these libraries is >= 1.14.

 Note that the version of `pkg-config` included in `MSYS2` is
 [known to have problems](https://github.com/rust-lang/pkg-config-rs/issues/51#issuecomment-346300858)